Supermarket Accident Claim: Compensation For Customer Injury And Worker Accident

 You can claim compensation for pain, suffering and loss of amenity – known as general damages.
 Each type of injury you might suffer will have been decided by court cases in the past.
 See our compensation payout calculator to see all manner of injuries and the value of compensation you can recover for each.

-2. What are the expenses and financial loss you have incurred and are likely to incur in the future?
+You are entitled to claim compensation for the expenses and financial loss you have incurred (as a direct result of your supermarket accident) and are likely to incur in the future?

-The basis of your supermarket accident claim losses and expenses (known as special damages) will primarily come from you – the records you keep and the receipts you have retained.
+The basis of your claim for losses and expenses (known as special damages) will primarily come from you – the records you keep and the receipts you have retained.
 This might include lost salary, medical expenses (e.g. pain killers), care and assistance in the home, damaged clothing.

-The list is long – see our article calculating financial loss and expense in a personal injury claim.
+The list is long – see our calculating financial loss and expense in a personal injury claim article.

-If you are uncertain whether to make a supermarket accident claim – what should you do?
+Deciding whether to make a supermarket accident claim?

-We recommend that you speak to one of our specialist solicitors either direct by phone or online as to your best way forward and the options available to you when making a supermarket accident claim.
+We recommend that you speak to one of our specialist solicitors free of charge either direct by phone or online as to your best way forward and the options available to you when making a supermarket accident claim.

 See our free online & telephone specialist solicitor help options to select a service you would like to use.